A type of settlement that has central functions.

 - wholesale buildings

-The city center is the hub of its economic life, the scene of business and trade activities.
-All avenues lead to the center, where the offices of the town administration, educational, cultural and financial institutions, shops, and most tourist attractions are found.
-Workers from the suburbs and the agglomeration commute every day to the center.
-Cities are also the centers for education within the agglomeration, offering medium and high level (university) education.
+The city centre is the hub of its economic life, the scene of business and trade activities.
+All avenues lead to the centre, where the offices of the town administration, educational, cultural and financial institutions, shops, and most tourist attractions are found.
+Workers from the suburbs and the agglomeration commute every day to the centre.
+Cities are also the centres for education within the agglomeration, offering medium and high level (university) education.

 Healthcare and commercial facilities fulfil a central function too, that is, the population of the surrounding region uses them too.

 Establishing industrial parks in geographically confined areas is supported in many countries, since they have many advantages concerning job creation, cheap infrastructure, and more efficient control of environmental harm.

 - main road